Vacancy: Postdoctoral research fellow

 - Conducting and leading research activities.

-- Development of software tools.
+- Development of code and software prototypes to implement research methodology.

 - Collaboration with other researchers and coordination.